mlhansen88/Chasing-Arrows/CONTRIBUTING.md

 ## Coding conventions

 Our coding conventions are TBD.
-Below are the what we have determined:
+Below are what we have determined:

   * We indent using two spaces (soft tabs)
   * Comment your code!